 The body stores fat for energy and insulation in many areas, including the liver.
-If the fat content in the liver is too high, it may be a sign of fatty liver disease.
-Dietary changes are the first-line treatment for this condition.
+If the fat content in the liver is too high, it can signify fatty liver disease.
+Diet changes are the first-line treatment for this condition.

 Fatty liver disease damages the liver, preventing it from removing toxins from the blood and producing bile for the digestive system.
 When the liver cannot perform these tasks effectively, a person is at risk of developing other problems throughout their body.

 In this article, we suggest several foods to include in a diet for fatty liver disease and other foods to avoid.

 Depending on the type of fatty liver disease a person has, a dietitian can help create a customized diet plan that is right for their tastes, symptoms, and health status.

 Some specific foods that may be especially helpful for people with fatty liver disease include: